chri-251/LIN3012-DDNLP-Project/readMe.txt

 -In the results folder one can find the automatically generated results created by the models.

--In the source folder one can find all the code written for this Project.
+-In the source (src) folder one can find all the code written for this Project.

 --Before running any scripts the python >= 3.8 needs to be installed with the following packages:
 ---language-detector >= 5.0.2 (pip install language-detector)